 Taste: Sea Salt and Pepper, Vanilla and Cream with Salted Caramel, Liquorice, Oak and Smoke.
 The peat fire seems to build and build and lingers long after the whisky has gone.
 Takes kindly to a few drops of water.

-Where the 16 year old is dignified and regal and keeps its fire and brimstone in check under a degree of maturity, the 12 is an altogether feistier prospect which attacks the senses in a far more aggressive, yet no less satisfying way.
-This is Lagavulin in it’s rawest state.
-Spicy, smokey, oily… and bloody delicious.
+Thoughts: £80 may seem a little expensive for a 12-year-old but alas, cask strength Lagavulin doesn’t come cheap.
+Where the 16-year-old is dignified and its smoke seems somehow sophisticated, keeping the fire and brimstone under a degree of maturity, the 12 is an altogether feistier prospect that attacks the senses in a more aggressive, yet no less satisfying way.
+This is Lagavulin in its rawest form.
+Smoky, spicy, salty… and bloody delicious.